exponea/exponea-android-sdk/Guides/CONFIGURATION.md

 ![](pics/config2.png)

-3. In settings, navigate to Project/AccessManagement
-There you can view or edit you `API Base URL` and `Project Token`
+3. In settings, navigate to Project Settings/Access Management/API.
+On this page you can get your `API Base URL` and `Project Token`.
+You'll need a **Public group** `Authorization token` to configure Exponea SDK.
+More information about access keys can be found in [Exponea API Reference](https://docs.exponea.com/reference#access-keys)

 ![](pics/config3.png)

-4. Follow [this guide](https://docs.exponea.com/reference#access-keys) in order to get your Authorization Token